Platynota calidana

 Identification

-Distinguishing Platynota calidana from other Platynota requires examination of or detailed pattern analysis; no field identification characters are documented.
+Distinguishing Platynota calidana from other Platynota requires examination of genitalia or detailed wing pattern analysis; no field identification characters are documented.
 The small size (15 mm wingspan) and restricted range (Cuba and Florida) may help narrow possibilities when combined with other data.

 Distribution